Personal Injury Case?

 A Just Settlement

-Shortly before trial, Ray used his Courtroom5 trial notebook to organize:
+Shortly before trial, Ray used his Accelerator trial notebook to organize:

-• Photos of injuries and the explosion site
+- Photographs of his injuries and the property

 Faced with the strength of his preparation, the homeowner’s insurer offered a settlement that covered Ray’s medical bills and lost income — enough to help him restart his business.